papicella/snyk-K8s-container-iac/README.md

 ![alt tag](https://i.ibb.co/bN9P3XQ/snyk-K8s-container-iac-workshop-12.png)

+## Step 7 View Kubernetes IaC config file scan

+TODO://

-## Step 7 Container Test using the Snyk CLI
+## Step 8 Snyk CLI scanning for container images and IaC config files

 The Snyk CLI can run a container test on containers sitting in a registry and even your local docker deamon if you like.
 All the Snyk CLI needs is access to the registry itself which is for public Docker Hub images only requires a "docker login" to achieve that.
 The following examples show how to use the Snyk CLI to issue a container test.